 While Istanbul has always been one of the world’s major cities, both historically and in modern times, it is still young in the real estate market worldwide.
 It was not until the turn of the century that the government began to modernise Turkey’s real estate market to put it in line with other destinations globally, ignored for many years because of a dismal economy, lack of funding and credit, as well as substandard urban infrastructure.

-As a result, though it is still young, and overall, investors are cashing in, property has tremendous potential everywhere in Turkey when it comes to capital growth.
+As a result, though it is still young, and overall, investors are cashing in, the property has tremendous potential everywhere in Turkey when it comes to capital growth.
 Statistics show London prices per square meter range from 677% to 862% higher than Istanbul.

 The Turkey 2023 vision plan aims to lift Istanbul to equal status, while London is already one of the world’s premier cities, giving real estate investors the edge.
-Istanbul was also ranked as the number one city for potential growth.

 Potential for liquidity